PaddyHQ/PaddyHQ-PyBer-Analysis/README.md

 For the months of Jan to May, weekly total for all 3 city types fall within a range of +/- $1000 with no real trend up or down between months.
 Rideshare sales seem consistent.

+* Rural consistently less
+  * Urban consistently most.
+* No crossover.
-Rural consistently less, Urban consistently most.
-No crossover.
-Trend in data is reliable.
+    * Trend in data is reliable.

 ## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.